mozilla-it/discourse-infra/README.md

 Now the AWS user has to be mapped to the Kubernetes role.
 In order to perform the mapping, edit the 'aws-auth' configmap and reflect the new mapping: `kubectl edit configmap aws-auth -n=kube-system`.

 ## Get EKS credentials and test access
 The configuration file which instructs kubectl how to connect to the cluster can be hand crafted, of obtained using the AWS cli.
-Obtaining it via the AWS cli is the easiest option and can be done running: `aws eks describe-cluster --name k8s-apps-prod-us-west-2`, this will create a file in `~/.kube/config'.
+Obtaining it via the AWS cli is the easiest option and can be done running: `aws eks update-kubeconfig --name k8s-apps-prod-us-west-2`, this will create a file in `~/.kube/config'.

 It should be all set.
-Test the access running `kubectl get pods -n=discourse-dev'.
+Test the access running `kubectl get pods -n=discourse-dev`.
 If you see a list of pods, you are ready to go.